-(7) WORK LOSS.
+- (7) WORK LOSS.
 Loss of income from work the victim or claimant would have performed if the victim had not been injured or died, reduced by any income from substitute work actually performed by the victim or claimant or by income the victim or claimant would have earned in available appropriate substitute work which he or she was capable of performing but unreasonably failed to undertake.

-(8) REPLACEMENT SERVICES LOSS.
-Expenses reasonably incurred in obtaining ordinary and necessary services in lieu of those the victim would have performed, not for income, but for the benefit of self or family, if the victim had not been injured or died.

-(9) ECONOMIC LOSS OF A DEPENDENT.
-A loss after the death or injury of the victim of contributions of things of economic value to the dependent, not including services which would have been received from the victim if he or she had not suffered the fatal injury, less expenses of the dependent avoided by reason of death or injury of the victim.

-(10) REPLACEMENT SERVICES LOSS OF DEPENDENT.
-The loss reasonably incurred by dependents after death of the victim in obtaining ordinary and necessary services in lieu of those the deceased victim would have performed for their benefit had the deceased victim not suffered the fatal injury, less expenses of the dependent avoided by reason of death of the victim and not subtracted in calculating the economic loss of the dependent.

-(11) ECONOMIC LOSS.
-Monetary detriment consisting only of allowable expense, work loss, replacement services loss and, if injury causes death, economic loss and replacement services loss of a dependent, but shall not include noneconomic loss or noneconomic detriment.

-(12) NONECONOMIC LOSS or DETRIMENT.
-Pain, suffering, inconvenience, physical impairment, and no pecuniary damage.

-(13) COLLATERAL SOURCE.
+Work loss also includes loss of income of an offender charged with domestic violence under Sections 13A-6-130, 13A-6-131, and 13A-6-132 when the victim was residing with the offender at the time of commission of the offense and the offender's income was a significant source of direct support for the victim. - (8) REPLACEMENT SERVICES LOSS.
+Expenses reasonably incurred in obtaining ordinary and necessary services in lieu of those the victim would have performed, not for income, but for the benefit of self or family, if the victim had not been injured or died. - (9) ECONOMIC LOSS OF A DEPENDENT.
+A loss after the death or injury of the victim of contributions of things of economic value to the dependent, not including services which would have been received from the victim if he or she had not suffered the fatal injury, less expenses of the dependent avoided by reason of death or injury of the victim. - (10) REPLACEMENT SERVICES LOSS OF DEPENDENT.
+The loss reasonably incurred by dependents after death of the victim in obtaining ordinary and necessary services in lieu of those the deceased victim would have performed for their benefit had the deceased victim not suffered the fatal injury, less expenses of the dependent avoided by reason of death of the victim and not subtracted in calculating the economic loss of the dependent. - (11) ECONOMIC LOSS.
+Monetary detriment consisting only of allowable expense, work loss, replacement services loss and, if injury causes death, economic loss and replacement services loss of a dependent, but shall not include noneconomic loss or noneconomic detriment. - (12) NONECONOMIC LOSS or DETRIMENT.
+Pain, suffering, inconvenience, physical impairment, and nonpecuniary damage. - (13) COLLATERAL SOURCE.
 Source of income, financial or other benefits or advantages for economic loss other than the compensation paid by the compensation commission which the claimant has received or is entitled to receive or is readily available to the claimant, from any one or more of the following:

-a.
-The offender.

-b.
-The government of the United States or any agency thereof, in the form of benefits, such as Social Security, Medicare and Medicaid, a state or any of its political subdivisions or an instrumentality of two or more states, unless the law providing for the benefits or advantages makes them excessive or secondary to benefits under this article.

-c.
-Any temporary non-occupational disability insurance.
+- a.
+The offender. - b.
+The government of the United States or any agency thereof, in the form of benefits, such as Social Security, Medicare and Medicaid, a state or any of its political subdivisions or an instrumentality of two or more states, unless the law providing for the benefits or advantages makes them excessive or secondary to benefits under this article. - c.
+Any temporary nonoccupational disability insurance. - d.
+Workers' compensation. - e.
+Wage continuation programs of any employer. - f.
+Proceeds of a contract of insurance payable to the claimant for loss which the victim sustained because of the criminally injurious conduct. - g.
+A contract providing prepaid hospital and other health care services or benefits for disability. - (14) OFFICE OF PROSECUTION SERVICES.
+The Office of Prosecution Services as established by Section 12-17-230. - (Acts 1984, No. 84-658, p.
+1308, §3; Acts 1986, No. 86-510, p.
+993, §1; Acts 1990, No. 90-470, p.
+677, §1; Act 98-492, p.
+945, §1; Act 2014-335, p.
+1232,

-d.
-Worker's compensation.

-e.
-Wage continuation programs of any employer.

-f.
-Proceeds of a contract of insurance payable to the claimant for loss which the victim sustained because of the criminally injurious conduct.

-g.
-A contract providing prepaid hospital and other health care services or benefits for disability.

-(14) OFFICE OF PROSECUTION SERVICES.
-The Office of Prosecution Services as established by Section 12-17-230.

-§ 15-23-4.
-Alabama Crime Victims Compensation Commission -- Created; composition; terms; qualifications; officers; place of meeting; quorum; record of proceedings; bond; compensation.
+Alabama Crime Victims Compensation Commission - Created; composition; meetings; rules and regulations; bond; compensation.